SanShiv1312/Notes-Manoj/MariaDB/README.md

 ```
 Here the SQL ignored the first line completely.

-#### Multi Line Comments
+#### Multi Line Comment
 Multi line comment will ignore some part of lines with
-`/*COMMENT*/`. we can ignore only some part of text in one line which will not consider the full line as comment
+`/*COMMENT*/` as syntax. we can ignore only some part of text in one line which will not
+consider the full line as comment
 ```sql
 MariaDB [dbms_sample]> DESC student /*describing the table*/;
 +--------------+----------+------+-----+---------+-------+